physion/ovation-docs/source/quick_start.rst

 .. _sec-new-data:

-Adding Data
+Create a Measurement and add a Source
 ===========

-Adding data is a two part process.
-First, we create an Epoch object.
-Each Epoch represents an event that happened during a specific time, involving a set of Sources.
-The next step is to add one or many Measurements to the newly created Epoch.
-To begin, right click on the 'Control' EpochGroup and select 'Insert Measurement...'.
-This wizard will create an Epoch object with one Measurement object.
-You may optionally add more measurements to the Epoch object after it has been created.
+Now it's time to add data to our Experiment.
+This is done by creating a Measurement and subsequently attaching that Measurement to a Source or subject.
+To begin, right click on the Experiment and select 'Insert Measurement...'.
+This wizard will create a trial with one Measurement.
+You may optionally add more measurements to this same trial after it has been created.

 Step 1 contains the start and end time for the Epoch.